Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 \subsubsection{Image inpainting}

 We also test our method on the task of image inpainting by learning a mapping from an occluded image (256 $\times$ 256 pixels), where a mask with the size of $128 \times 128$ pixels is centrally placed onto the original version, to the original image.
 We use Paris streetview \cite{pathak2016context} and the CMP Facade dataset.
 In this case, $C$ is the observed part of the input image, and $Y$ is the unobserved part of the image.
 The network architectures for both initializer and solver, along with hyperparameter setting, are similar to those we used in Section \ref{sec:senmantic}.
-To recover the occluded part of the input images, we only update the pixels of the occluded region of each image in the Langevin dynamics.
+To recover the occluded part of the input images, we only update the pixels of the occluded region in the Langevin dynamics.

-Figure \ref{fig:recovery} shows a qualitative comparison of our method and the conditional GAN\cite{isola2017image} on the CMP Facade dataset.
-Each column displays one example.
-The first image is the testing image with a hole that needs to be recovered, the second image shows the ground truth, the third image shows the result recovered by the conditional GAN as a comparison.
-The fourth image shows the result recovered by the initializer, and the last image shows the result recovered by the solver.

-Table \ref{tab:inpainting} shows quantitative results where the recovery performance is measured by the peak signal-tonoise ratio (PSNR) and structural similarity measures (SSIM), which are computed between the occlusion regions of the generated example and the ground truth example.
+We compare our method with some baselines, including pix2pix, cVAE-GAN, cVAE-GAN++ and BicycleGAN.
+Table~\ref{tab:inpainting} shows quantitative results where the recovery performance is measured by the peak signal-to-noise ratio (PSNR) and structural similarity measures (SSIM), which are computed between the occlusion regions of the generated example and the ground truth example.
 The batch size is one.
-Our method outperforms the baseline in this recovery task.
+Our method outperforms the baseline methods using adversarial training or variational inference in this recovery task.
+Table \ref{tab:inpainting_para} reports a comparison of model complexity with the baseline methods on CMP Facade dataset in terms of number of model parameters and running time.

+Figure \ref{fig:recovery} shows a comparison of qualitative results of different methods on CMP Facade dataset.
+Each row displays one example.
+The first image is the testing image with a hole that needs to be recovered.
+The second image is the ground truth image.
+The third to sixth images are the inpainting results obtained by pix2pix, cVAE-GAN, cVAE-GAN++ and BicycleGAN, respectively.
+The seventh and the last images are the results recovered by the initializer and the solver, respectively.